Boring traditional kitchen goes chic Scandinavian

 The colour used for the kitchen cabinets is Plascon Wonder Lake [B2-A1-3], which has a slightly turquoise tint, but be sure to check out the colour swatches at your local paint store or Builders before buying any colour.
 Take the colour swatches home and view them in the room under different light conditions before selecting the right colour for you!

 The cabinet doors were taken into the garage and sprayed with a spray gun, such as the Bosch PFS spray system.
 Using a spray system makes the process far easier and much faster, and allows the paint to get into all the nooks and crannies for a brush-free finish.
-Here's a link on how Tanya painted the cabinet doors.

 If you place the doors on scrap timber it allows you to paint the top and sides in one go, before allowing to dry and turning over to paint the back.